PrestaShop/ps-project-metrics/README.md

 Browse `/` using a webserver to see the dashboard.

 Example:

 ```
 symfony server:start
 ```

-Run command to collect data of previous day
+Run command to collect data of previous worked day

 ```
 php bin/console matks:record
 ```